bertcafecito/oreo-flavor-checklist/README.md

 This template is released under the MIT License.
 Feel free to use, modify, and share as you like!

+## 🤖 AI Assistance

+Generative AI was used to produce an initial draft of this checklist, which was reviewed and edited by me.

 ## 🎉 Have Fun!

 Remember, the goal is to have fun exploring the wonderful (and sometimes weird) world of Oreo flavors.
 Whether you're a casual snacker or a serious flavor hunter, this checklist will help you track your delicious journey!